Saddiq Bey NBA Playoffs Player Props: Hawks vs. Celtics

 - Bey's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Hawks rank 10th in possessions per game with 102.9.

-- The Celtics allow 111.4 points per contest, fourth-ranked in the league.
+- The Celtics are the fourth-best defensive squad in the league, allowing 111.4 points per game.

-- On the boards, the Celtics have conceded 44 rebounds per game, which puts them 18th in the NBA.
+- On the glass, the Celtics have given up 44 rebounds per game, which puts them 18th in the NBA.

-- Looking at assists, the Celtics have allowed 23.1 per game, second in the NBA.
+- The Celtics give up 23.1 assists per contest, second-ranked in the NBA.

-- The Celtics give up 11.6 made 3-pointers per contest, fifth-ranked in the NBA.
+- The Celtics concede 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Saddiq Bey vs. the Celtics